tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 ## Cubism

 In their introductory pieces, Holtzman and James discuss how Cubism influenced Mondrian's early work.
-Pablo Picasso and Georges Braque were the progenitors of the style.

-For those unfamiliar with Cubism, Picasso's *Harlequin* of 1918, is an excellent example.
+For those unfamiliar with Cubism, Pablo Picasso and Georges Braque were the progenitors of the style, and this image, Picasso's *Harlequin* of 1918, is an excellent example of a Cubist painting.

 - Image: